anton-k/talks/csound-journal/Csound-expression-paper.md

 > vdac $ mul 0.5 $ atMidi $ deepPad nightPad
 ~~~

+The `deepPad` is an interesting function it takes in a patch and creates new
+patch where every played note is accompanied with the note of the same pitch but octave below.
+Can you think of how it can be implemented in Csound.
 We can substitute the nighPad with some other pads like: `fmDroneMedium`, `pwPad`, `dreamPad`, `whaleSongPad`.

 ### PADSynth pads